Recent Advances in Optimal Transport for Machine Learning: Transfer Learning

-and $h_{\eta}$ is a supplementary classifier, that \emph{discriminates} between source (labeled $0$) and target (labeled $1$).
+where $h_{\eta}$ is a supplementary classifier, that \emph{discriminates} between source (labeled $0$) and target (labeled $1$).
 The \gls{dann} algorithm is a mini-max optimization problem,

 so as to minimize classification error and \emph{maximize domain confusion}.
 This draws a parallel with the \gls{gan} algorithm of~\cite{goodfellow2014generative}, presented in section~\ref{sec:gans}.
-This remark motivated~\cite{shen2018wasserstein} for using the Wasserstein distance instead of $d_{\mathcal{H}}$.
-Their algorithm is called \gls{wdgrl}.
-The Wasserstein domain adversarial loss is then,
+This remark motivated~\cite{shen2018wasserstein} for using the Wasserstein distance instead of $\mathcal{L}_{\mathcal{H}}$.
+Their algorithm is called \gls{wdgrl}, which uses as loss: